serverless-mom/prompt-library/README.md

 Please feel free to open issues or submit pull requests.

-## 📄 License

-This project is licensed under the MIT License.
-The original Hugo Terminal Theme design is credited to panr, and the Astro port to Dennis Klappe.

----

-**A Checkly Project** - Empowering developers to build better monitoring solutions with AI assistance.
+**A Checkly Project** - Empowering developers to build better monitoring solutions by shifting left with AI assistance.